matrix-org/matrix-spec-proposals/proposals/3488-location.md

  * `m.location` used as a event type and extensible event field name should be referred to as `org.matrix.msc3488.location` until this MSC lands.
  * `m.ts` should be referred to as `org.matrix.msc3488.ts` until this MSC lands.
+ * `m.asset` should be referred to as `org.matrix.msc3488.asset` until this MSC lands.